Grothendieck topology: Sites and sheaves

 must be an equalizer.
 For a separated presheaf, the first arrow need only be injective.

 Similarly, one can define presheaves and sheaves of abelian groups, rings, modules, and so on.
-One can require either that a presheaf F is a contravariant functor to the category of abelian groups (or rings, or modules, etc.), or that F be an abelian group (ring, module, etc.) object in the category of all contravariant functors from C to the category of sets.
+One can require either that a presheaf $F$ is a contravariant functor to the category of abelian groups (or rings, or modules, etc.), or that $F$ be an abelian group (ring, module, etc.) object in the category of all contravariant functors from $\mathcal{C}$ to the category of sets.
 These two definitions are equivalent.